Cups (game)

+Cups is a contemporary American two-ranked single-lap member of the ancient game family of Mancala.

-Cups was one of several games invented in 1965 by father and son Arthur Amberstone and Wald Amberstone who were both cofounders of the New York Gamers Association (N.Y.G.A.).
+It was one of several games invented in 1965 by father and son Arthur Amberstone and Wald Amberstone who were both co-founders of the New York Gamers Association (N.Y.G.A.).
 They also invented Power, and High Deck, a card game based on medieval society.
-At the time both were working as basket makers as well as game designers in New York City.
+At the time, both were working as basket makers as well as game designers in New York City.
 This game was first published in A Gamut of Games by Sid Sackson in 1969.
 Wald Amberstone co-founded the Tarot School in 1995 along with his wife Ruth Amberstone.
-The game Cups is a contemporary two-ranked single-lap member of the ancient game family of Mancala.

 Rules

 Equipment

 The Cups board is constructed from ten containers: eight small containers called cups and two large containers called pots.
 In addition to these, 80 beans are needed.
 Traditionally, the game is played with odds and ends, jars, drinking cups and assorted items serving as the beans.